 Off campus activities include: camping, fishing, ropes courses and numerous field trips to places such as Civil War battlefields, museums, local dam/power plant, parks, and much more.

 Integration with Local Youth Groups

 The importance of good peer relationships cannot be highlighted enough.
-The reality of a student’s stay here is that he will return home and back into stressful peer relationships.
+The reality of a student’s stay at Brush Creek Academy boys home is that he will return home and back into stressful peer relationships.
 Today’s society pushes peer relationships in directions that are not always the best or most productive.

 As a student progresses through the program and reaches the appropriate level, he begins to attend the local youth group.
 Working closely with the church staff our goal is to integrate our students into the youth group while maintaining healthy boundaries.
 Through this opportunity, our staff is able to help the students develop appropriate relationships and discover that relationships with peers can be good without the pressures of society.

 Students here have the chance to speak at churches around the state and in other countries.
 Our students have been involved in small street outreaches as well as large events drawing thousands.

 The results of sharing with others the change in their life are powerful moments of growth in a person.
 We want every student to experience this during their stay here.

 A very exciting aspect of the program at Brush Creek Academy is an emphasis that we put on servanthood or more specifically servant leadership.
 A primary part of young people learning this is to be hands-on in actually serving others.
 We have found a great way to do this is by immersing the student into this role.
 Missions provide that opportunity in the best way possible.
 By taking the student out of his comfort zone and placing him in a situation where there is no familiarity, he is stretched to places and in ways he never thought were possible.